Kohl’s roars back in Q1, but 2021 outlook spooks Wall Street

 “The U.S. consumer is in a stronger position,” said CEO Michelle Gass during a call with analysts Thursday.
 “Spending has picked up driven by stimulus, easing COVID restrictions and people resuming more normalcy in their daily lives.”

-The company had pushed to reinvigorate stores before the pandemic struck, announcing late last year that Sephora would replace all cosmetics areas at Kohl’s with 2,500 square foot shops.
+The company had pushed to reinvigorate stores before the pandemic struck.
+Late last year, it announced that Sephora would replace all cosmetics areas at Kohl’s with 2,500 square foot shops.
 It’s building on that initiative and said Thursday that it would create upscale areas devoted to brands like Calvin Klein near those cosmetics shops to capture some of the expected traffic.

 Last month it added three independent members to its board as part of an agreement with an investor group that believes that Kohl’s hasn’t kept up with a fast-changing retail landscape.
 Those investors say Kohl’s needs to cut its inventory, fix its store label assortment, cut expenses and improve its app and website, among other things.